How much do Pram Power classes cost?

 We have priced our classes at a price we believe are accessible to new mums.
-An unlimited membership, and you attend 2 times per week, costs approx $13 per class.

 Should there be a barrier to joining our classes due to financial constraints, we would be more than happy to discuss different options for you.
 Your health and well-being in most important to us.
-Please just let Sarah know.
+Please just let us know.

 Pram Power offers time to sing, play and engage with your baby throughout the class.
 Babies love to wave, clap and high-five mum during the workout.
 The children participate in counting, abc's and other educational activities.

 By modeling an active lifestyle our kids will follow our example to grow up active themselves, happy and a healthy weight.
 Kids who exercise are more aerobically fit and do better academically and emotionally.

 What should I bring with me to class?

 - Your baby in a pram or stroller

 - A hat, snacks and toys for your baby/toddler